 - 1/4 cup brown sugar (honey or maple syrup ok too)

-- 2 tsp fresh grated ginger (or 1/8 tsp powder ginger)
+- 2 teaspoon fresh grated ginger (or 1/8 tsp powder ginger)

 Add to marinade to make glaze for final step

-- 3 tbsp lime juice 1 large lime or 2 smaller
+- 3 tablespoon lime juice 1 large lime or 2 smaller

 - HEAT SOUS VIDE BATH: Heat sous vide water to 142F.